ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut3.rst

     :alt: Tut3pic5

 | If you uncomment everything, you'll get a complete map of Europe in light grey without emission sources, while Germany and Austria are highlighted and show their sources.
 | For the `map_PollutantSource()` you have to insert the data and map set.
-You can choose the markersize, which is the size of the maximal output.
+You can choose the MarkerSize, which is the size of the maximal output.
 The other sources are normalized to this value.
-If markersize is put on zero or is not given at all, all marker have the same size.
+If MarkerSize is put on zero or is not given at all, all marker have the same size.
 |
 | `map_PollutantSource()` can return three different objects.
-The return is specified by the argument ReturnMarker which is [0] by default.
+The return is specified by the argument *ReturnMarker* which is [0] by default.
 If not choosen differently the function returns the axes-object, or the plot.
 ReturnMarker=1 returns the DataFrame with all data that are plotted.
 ReturnMarker=2 returns the DataFrame with all data that is not plotted.
 This might happen, when the coordinates of the data is bad and not inside the regions or not given at all.
-| You can also plot different pollutants and color them differently with the parameter 'category'.
+| You can also plot different pollutants and color them differently with the parameter *category*.

 .. code-block:: python